OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 - `ctsProfileMatch`: If "true," the device profile matches one of Google's listed devices.
 - `basicIntegrity`: If "true", the device running the app likely hasn't been tampered with.
-- `nonces`: to match the response to its request.
+- `nonces`: To match the response to its request.
-- `timestampMs`: to check how much time has passed since you made the request and you got the response.
+- `timestampMs`: To check how much time has passed since you made the request and you got the response.
 A delayed response  may suggest suspicious activity.
-- `apkPackageName`, `apkCertificateDigestSha256`,  `apkDigestSha256` parameters provide information about the APK, which is use to verify the identity of the calling app.
+- `apkPackageName`, `apkCertificateDigestSha256`,  `apkDigestSha256`: Provide information about the APK, which is use to verify the identity of the calling app.
 These parameters are absent if the API cannot reliably determine the APK information

 The following is a sample attestation result: